actuated/ike-trans/README.md

 * **-n [string]** specifies a custom group ID to use for Aggressive Mode.
 The default is "admin".
 * **-o [filename]** specifies the name of an output file to copy results to.
+* **--no-id-check** disables the check for INVALID-ID-INFORMATION in the response.
+By default, if this response is received, the script will report it and stop checking that host.
+This is desired, as it would be best to find a working transform with Main Mode, and then use `ike-force` by Spider Labs to do a dictionary attack for a working group ID.

 # Example
 ```